Sohou08/Hadoop-Spark/file_format/readme.md

 ORC file contains groups of row data called stripes, along with auxiliary information in a file footer.
 At the end of the file a postscript holds compression parameters and the size of the compressed footer.
 The default stripe size is 250 MB.
 Large stripe sizes enable large efficient reads from HDFS.

   * __Advantage__
-      * compressible
+      * ORC is compressible
       * It reduces the size of the original data up to 75%
       * ORC is more efficient for OLAP than OLTP queries
-      * It supports batch processing
+      * It supports batch/streaming processing
   * __Drawback__
       * ORC can’t be load data directly into ORCFILE
       * It does not support schema evolution